 - Fixed-rate loans: If you have fixed-rate federal loans, your rates will remain the same over the life of your loan.
 This also means your payments won’t ever change unless you sign up for a different repayment plan.

 - Variable-rate loans: While new federal student loans come with fixed rates, you might have variable-rate federal loans if you borrowed before June 1, 2006.
 Unlike fixed rates, variable rates can fluctuate depending on market conditions — which means your rate might change in the future.
 If you have questions regarding your variable rate, you’ll need to contact your loan servicer for details.

 If you have excellent credit, you might be able to get a lower interest rate by refinancing your federal student loans.
 This could save you money on interest and even help you pay off your loan faster.
 You also have the option to switch from a variable rate to a fixed rate — or vice versa — through refinancing.

-However, while you can refinance both federal and private student loans, refinancing federal student loans will cost you your federal benefits and protections — so be sure to weigh your options carefully.
+However, while you can refinance both federal and private student loans, refinancing federal student loans will cost you your federal benefits, such as forgiveness opportunities — so be sure to weigh your options carefully.